brow1144/ScribeScholars/README.md

   ## Clone the repo to your github desktop from brow1144/ScribeScholars

-  ### Once you have the repository set up, type "yarn" in the directoy to add all dependencies.
+  ### Once you have the repository set up, type "yarn" in the directory to add all dependencies.
 After that you can type "yarn start" and it will open the development server.